← Back to Blog

 Why this matters more than it sounds

 Automating the intake doesn’t just save time on each individual file.
 It removes the mental overhead of deciding where something goes every time a new document arrives.
-For a deeper look at what that overhead actually costs across a full workday, our guide to saving time on file organization puts real numbers to it.
+If your Drive is already messy from years of inconsistently named scans, our guide on why files get lost in Google Drive covers how to fix the root problem.

 Frequently Asked Questions